adarsh-yadav1/Niyantrak/docs/event-impact-scoring.md

 Crowd size matters most for public events, rallies, processions, festivals, sports events, and protests — the same event type with a mega crowd should produce a higher impact than the same event type with a small crowd.

+> **Note:** these multiplier functions currently exist in two places with identical values (`ml_engine.py` for the dashboard, `predict_traffic_risk.py` for the CLI predictor).
+This is not a correctness issue today, but if either copy is tuned independently in the future, the dashboard and CLI predictor could silently diverge — worth consolidating into a single shared module.

 ## Weather Adjustment

+File: `dashboard/services/ml_engine.py` (`get_weather_multiplier`) — also duplicated in `src/inference/predict_traffic_risk.py`.

 User input categories: